AdobeDocs/workfront.en/help/quicksilver/wf-api/general/event-subs-api.md

 ### Query By the Event Subscription ID

-You can query for event subscriptions by the event subscription’s ID.
+You can query for event subscriptions by the event subscription's ID.
 The request syntax for listing event subscriptions is as follows:

 **Request URL:**